yd-kwon/MatNet/README.md

 * Flexible Flow Shop Problem (FFSP)

 ### Basic Usage
-* For both ATSP_MatNet and FFSP_MatNet <br>
+For both ATSP_MatNet and FFSP_MatNet, <br>

-   i.
+   #### i.
 To train a model,
    ```
    python3 train.py
    ```
    train.py contains parameters you can modify. <br>
    At the moment, it is set to train N=20 problems.

-   ii.
+   #### ii.
 To test a model,
    ```
    python3  test.py
    ```
    You can specify the model as a parameter contained in test.py. <br>
    At the moment, it is set to use the saved model (N=20) we have provided (in "result" folder), but you can easily use the one you have trained from running train.py.

+   To test for the N=50 model, make sure that saved problem files exist in the path (see below for Datasets).
+Also, modify test.py so that
+   * all "20"'s are changed to "50"
+   * "path" and "epoch" in the "tester_params" are correctly pointing to the saved model
+   * test batch size is decreased (by a factor of something like 4)

 ### Datatsets